umbraco/UmbracoDocs/Reference/V9-Config/InstallDefaultDataSettings/index.md

 # Install Default Data Settings

-When Umbraco is installed for the first time, it creates various default data.
+When Umbraco is installed for the first time, it creates a set of default data.
 These include a language, some Data Types, and some Media and Member Types.

 In certain setups, you may want to take control over what is installed and opt-out of the creation of certain items.